The Hammock Plot: Where Categorical and Numerical Data Relax Together: Examples

+The grayscale version replaces the colors using \texttt{colorlist(gs12 gs8)}.
+The hammock plot displays variable labels (when present) and the display looks best with short labels.
+We therefore label some variables.

 The option \texttt{missing} adds room at the bottom across all variables for a category for any missing values.
 We highlight the variable and specific values of that variable with \texttt{hivar} and \texttt{hival}.
 The label on the plot is not the number highlighted (1), but its label (``foreign").
-The option \texttt{label} adds the labels and the univariate bars.
 Likewise, the variable name shown below each axis is the variable label.
 So, we see the label ``mileage" rather than the variable name ``mpg".
 We can highlight (\texttt{hival(0)}) a single value, missing values (\texttt{hival(.)}), a range (\texttt{hival(>27)}) or several values in different colors (e.g., \texttt{hival(1 4 5)}).
 It is also possible to specify an external variable for highlighting, i.e., a variable that is not among the variables in the list of variables shown in the graph.

 By default, the labels of the variable price in Figure \ref{f:auto_foreign} are written in scientific format if the numbers get too large.
 We can change this by adjusting the format in the \texttt{label\_format} option.